- Acquire the skills and knowledge to support individuals, families and communities who are experiencing social or economic vulnerability.

 - Develop a strong grounding in theoretical concepts as well as practical skills in topics such as professional ethics, social justice, advocacy, community engagement and case management.

-- global perspective on social justice and human rights as well
+- Gain a global perspective on issues pertaining to community welfare, social justice and human rights.

-- solid understanding of the environmental, economic and social context of human services work.
+- Develop a solid understanding of the environmental, economic and social contexts that contribute to disadvantage.

 - Choose from specialisations that build your skills in your desired area of practice.

 - You will complete 420 hours of supervised professional placement allowing you to combine theoretical concepts with practical learning as well as gain real life experience in diverse human services settings.